• Skip to primary navigation

 The habit loop looks like this:

 First of all, your brain gets cued.
-Cues can be anything such as a place, a time of day, a craving that you want to satisfy, or a group of people or even an emotional need.
+Cues can be anything such as a place, a time of day, a craving that you want to satisfy, a group of people or even an emotional need.

 When your brain gets cued, it goes into routine (autopilot) mode.
 The routine mode is either mental or physical.
 You follow the same set of patterns, think the same type of thing, or do the same actions.